Falaba: History

-Destruction
+Civil War

 Reports indicate that fighting in Falaba during the Sierra Leone Civil War of the 1990s caused most people to flee the town.
-In a press report of May 27, 1998, one witness said "the towns of Falaba, Sinkunia, Musaia-Mongo Bendugu, Krubonia, Bafodia and Yiffin had all been partly or totally destroyed" 1.
+In a press report of May 27, 1998, one witness said "the towns of Falaba, Sinkunia, Musaia-Mongo Bendugu, Krubonia, Bafodia and Yiffin had all been partly or totally destroyed".
 The roads and bridges into Fabala were also almost totally destroyed, and the town very severely damaged, according to a post-war damage survey.
-An air survey in 2001 reported Falaba as a "village" 2.
+An air survey in 2001 reported Falaba as a "village".

 R.M.S.
 Falaba

 The British R.M.S.
 Falaba, a West African steamship, was hit and sunk by a U-boat torpedo in 1915.
 It was the first passenger ship sunk during World War I. Leon Thrasher, an American citizen, died on the Falaba, and his body was found after the Lusitania sank (Thrasher incident).